 The days when ‘British produce’ conjured images of suet pudding and sausage ’n’ mash are over.
 Today, forward-thinking chefs are using stellar UK ingredients to elevate their authentic international cuisines.
 For reasons of sustainability, creativity or quality, they are minimising imports, buying local and forging fascinating supply lines.
-Say hello to these united nations of food.
+Say hello to these united nations of food, then check out our roundup of the UK’s best gastro pubs with rooms.

 For years, Mexican chef Santiago Lastra refused to cook Mexican food in Europe.
 He couldn’t get the right ingredients nor justify contributing to a “broken” global food system by importing them.
 But then came Copenhagen.